tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-2/Chapter02P23/ReadMe.md

 9. Run the program.

 #How To Use
 1. Enter the starting velocity in meters per second, ending velocity in meters per second, and the time span in seconds.
-Each value must be separated by a space.
+The starting velocity, the ending velocity, and the time span must be separated by a space.
 No commas.